Taylor accuses Chalmers of ‘raiding Australia’s nest egg’ amid Future Fund changes

 “The government remains committed to the fund’s independence and commercial focus,” the Treasurer said.

-In a statement of its own, the Future Fund board of guardians welcomed the announcement to both defer drawdowns and the release of a new mandate, noting that it “provides the foundation” for the sovereign wealth fund “to be an enduring institution able to invest for the long term”.
+In a statement of its own, the Future Fund Board of Guardians welcomed the announcement to both defer drawdowns and the release of a new mandate, saying that it “provides the foundation” for the sovereign wealth fund “to be an enduring institution able to invest for the long term”.

 “Delivering that investment target remains the focus for the Future Fund under this new investment mandate.
 The board of guardians will continue to make investment decisions independent of government with the priority of generating commercial returns.”